 - A new ICON dashboard, and a new modern interface throughout the system.

 - A redesigned content tool.
 Students can read content files in their browser without downloading them, and instructors can drag and drop files to upload files to content.

 - More email and text message notification options for students.

 Respondus LockDown Browser is a customized browser that prevents students from printing, copying, going to another URL, etc., while taking quizzes on-line in ICON.
-This service was introduced in October 2010.
 On the Respondus page you will find download and installation directions, and documentation on how to use it.

 ICON's dropbox and Turnitin's Plagiarism Detection service: instructors can set the ICON dropbox to automatically submit student files to the Turnitin service.
 Read the ICON on-line help about the plagiarism connection with ICON.